MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Remote_Jobs.md

    information, see
    [Start-Process](xref:Microsoft.PowerShell.Management.Start-Process).

-## Remote Background Jobs
+## Remote Jobs

-You can run background jobs on remote computers by using three different methods.
+You can run jobs on remote computers by using three different methods.

 - Start an interactive session on a remote computer.
 Then start a job in the interactive session.
 The procedures are the same as running a local job, although all actions are performed on the remote computer.

-- Run a background job on a remote computer that returns its results to the local computer.
-Use this method when you want to collect the results of background jobs and maintain them in a central location on the local computer.
+- Run a job on a remote computer that returns its results to the local computer.
+Use this method when you want to collect the results of jobs and maintain them in a central location on the local computer.

-- Run a background job on a remote computer that maintains its results on the remote computer.
+- Run a job on a remote computer that maintains its results on the remote computer.
 Use this method when the job data is more securely maintained on the originating computer.

-### Start a background job in an interactive session
+### Start a job in an interactive session

-You can start an interactive session with a remote computer and then start a background job during the interactive session.
+You can start an interactive session with a remote computer and then start a job during the interactive session.
 For more information about interactive sessions, see about_Remote, and see `Enter-PSSession`.

-The procedure for starting a background job in an interactive session is almost identical to the procedure for starting a background job on the local computer.
+The procedure for starting a job in an interactive session is almost identical to the procedure for starting a background job on the local computer.
 However, all of the operations occur on the remote computer, not the local computer.

 1. Use the `Enter-PSSession` cmdlet to start an interactive session with a remote computer.
 You can use the ComputerName parameter of `Enter-PSSession`